Zábřeh: Etymology

-Hohenstadt is its former German name, meaning "high town".
-A name with the same meaning is used in Latin sources – Alta Civitas.
-The origin of this name is unclear, as the town is situated in lowlands.

 Geography

 Zábřeh is located about 11 km southwest of Šumperk and 41 km northwest of Olomouc.
 The eastern half of the municipal territory lies in the Mohelnice Depression lowland and the second half lies on the hillside of the Zábřeh Highlands.
+The highest point is at 537 m above sea level.
 The Moravská Sázava River flows through the south of the town.
 Oborník pond is located in the built-up area.